marko-js/marko/docs/components.md

 ### `this.input`

 The current input for the component.
 Setting `this.input` will result in the component being re-rendered.
+If a `$global` property is set the `out.global` will also be updated during the re-render, otherwise the existing `$global` is used.

 ## Variables